Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

-A bounded derivative implies Lipschitz continuity of the eigenvector: there exists a constant $L_i>0$ such that for sufficiently small $\Delta k$,

-This smoothness guarantees that the self‑MAC $\mathrm{MAC}[\mathbf{q}_i(k),\mathbf{q}_i(k+\Delta k)]$ remains close to $1$ even for relatively large steps, while the cross‑MAC with any other mode $j\neq i$ remains small (of order $|\Delta k|^2$).
-Hence the correct tracking condition \cref{eq: correct_tracking} is satisfied for all $\Delta k$ up to some finite value determined by the local curvature – no exotic step‑size restriction is needed.

-In contrast, for an avoided crossing (Scenario 2), the coupling is non‑zero, the eigenvalue gap becomes small, and the denominator in \cref{eq: qprime} makes $\mathbf{q}_i'$ large.
-Then a sufficiently small $\Delta k$ is essential – a situation addressed in \cref{sec: existence}.

-Thus, symmetry‑protected genuine crossings are benign: they do not challenge MAC‑based tracking and can be safely traversed with the initial coarse grid.
-This understanding completes our classification and sets the stage for the adaptive algorithm that deals with the genuinely difficult case of veering.
+Standard perturbation theory~\cite{kato_perturbation_1995} guarantees that eigenvectors within each block can be chosen analytic in $k$.
+Expanding $\mathbf{q}_i(k+\Delta k)$ in a Taylor series and using the phase convention $\mathbf{q}_i^H\mathbf{M}\mathbf{q}_i'=0$ gives the self‑MAC decay

+while the cross‑MAC with modes from other symmetry classes remains of order $(\Delta k)^2$.
+The Taylor expansion radius is finite and independent of the eigenvalue gap; consequently, the NCC~\cref{eq:NCC} can be satisfied with a step size constrained by analyticity, not by the vanishing gap.

+In contrast, at an avoided crossing the eigenvalue branches remain analytic, but the eigenvector derivatives grow as $1/\text{gap}$.
+The effective Taylor radius therefore shrinks as the gap narrows, forcing the step size to decrease correspondingly.
+This fundamental distinction---step size limited by a finite analyticity radius in symmetry‑protected crossings, versus limited by the shrinking eigengap in veering---explains why symmetry‑protected crossings require no special refinement, while veering zones demand adaptive sampling.

-\textbf{Remark}.
-The situation is fundamentally different when the symmetry forces eigenvalues to coincide over an entire interval – a phenomenon known as symmetry‑protected degeneracy.
-In that case, while the coupling also vanishes, the eigenvectors are not uniquely defined within the degenerate subspace.
-Pointwise MAC tracking becomes ill‑posed and must be replaced by subspace tracking, which will be discussed in \cref{sec: spd}.
+\textbf{Remark.} The situation is fundamentally different when the symmetry forces eigenvalues to coincide over an entire interval --- symmetry‑protected degeneracy.
+Although the coupling also vanishes, the eigenvectors are not unique within the degenerate subspace; this case is analysed in \cref{sec:spd} and requires subspace tracking.